helje5/SwiftyHTTP/README.md

 ###Targets

-Updated to use Swift v0.0.7
+Updated to use Swift v0.0.8 (aka Swift 1.0 beta)

 The project includes three targets:
 - SwiftyHTTP